9 - Transcription

 Rho (ρ)-Independent Termination

 The mechanism that is used for transcription termination depends on the gene.
-About 50% of E. coli genes use the ρ-dependent mechanism, the other 50% use the ρ-independent mechanism.
+About 50% of E. coli genes use the ρ-dependent mechanism, the other 50% of genes use the ρ-independent mechanism.

 - What three components are involved in ρ-independent termination?